Summer holidays in UAE: Some pet owners shell out as much as Dh3,750 for pet-sitting services

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-"Our customers often secure their slots six months in advance, and new inquiries typically flood in about two weeks before school holidays."
+"Our customers often secure their slots six months in advance, and new enquiries typically flood in about two weeks before school holidays."

 She emphasised their approach to handling increased summer demand: "Despite being a small team of skilled multicultural women from diverse backgrounds, we ensure high-quality service without hiring additional staff.
 We pride ourselves on managing workload efficiently to meet our clients' needs," Paulita said.